IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

   - spec.eventManager.namespace: noi

 NOTE:
-- If you use a repository that is forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` fields to match your repository and branch.
+- If you use a repository that is forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` parameters to match your repository and branch.
 For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, then these two parameters must be changed.
 - `spec.eventManager.clusterDomain` is the domain name of the cluster where Event Manager is installed.
 You must use a fully qualified domain name (FQDN).
 For example, `apps.clustername.abc.xyz.com`.
 You can retrieve the FQDN by running the following command:

   ```bash